The Community of Inquiry makes use of cookies. By continuing, you consent to this use. More information.

 Match: discussions; united states

-Match: online learning; united states
+Match: cognitive presence; united states

 The Community of Inquiry is a project of Athabasca University, Mount Royal University, KTH Royal Institute of Technology, and the Canadian Journal of Learning and Technology, as well as researchers and members of the CoI community.